OUR LOCAL OFFER

 We have completed an access audit for our setting.
 We have two designated parking spaces directly opposite the preschool building.
 The building is wheelchair accessible from the main entrance by a slope.
 This leads into a foyer with a disabled toilet and then into a large, one level hall with double door access.
 Our outside area can be accessed by a wheelchair via the outside through a large gate.

-Visual timetables, visuals placed at activities, now and then boards and sand timers are all used to assist children with SEND and equally children with EAL.
+Visual timetables, visual behaviour boards, visuals placed at activities, now and then boards and sand timers are all used to assist children with SEND and equally children with EAL.
+We have a large board displaying photos of activities/routines which is accessible to children at all times – these are attached by Velcro to allow children to either point to activity wanted or to detach.
 Makaton signs are also placed around the settings for staff to use.
+We have introduced Makaton signs alongside some familiar nursery rhymes.
 Parents/carers with EAL are welcome to have an interpreter or we can translate some information into home language via the internet.
-Staff have attended training on English as an Additional Language.
+Many staff have completed training on English as an Additional Language – our Enco monitors children with English as an additional language.

 How our setting prepares and supports young children with SEND when joining the setting and when transferring to another setting or school